 Neurosurgeon Nicholas Levine describes what Ashlyn’s CT scan showed: “She had a skull fracture which depressed into the dura (outermost brain membrane) which lacerated the covering of the brain and then went into the brain itself.
 So it was more than a concussion.”

-After consulting with an oral maxillofacial surgery colleague, Dr. Levine got to work lifting the bone fragments off of Ashlyn’s brain, stopping the bleeding and reconstructing her skull, patching it together with tiny metal plates.
+After consulting with an oral maxillofacial surgery colleague, Dr. Levine, a Community Health Partners specialist, got to work lifting the bone fragments off of Ashlyn’s brain, stopping the bleeding and reconstructing her skull, patching it together with tiny metal plates.

 Ashlyn was “exceedingly lucky,” says Dr. Levine.
 “It did not affect her eye at all.
 We were able to reconstruct so that she would look normal … She had very minimal brain injury.
 She did have a bruise (of the brain) that I was able to take out.
 It was superficial, so it really should not have an effect on her long-term personality, thinking or performance.”

 Ainger says she was calmed by the physician’s assistant who described what was going on with her daughter.
 “He came in to explain to me all the things that were going to happen and that could happen with brain surgery — which was terrifying to hear as a mother,” she says.
 “He was telling me all the risks and then he said, ‘On a scale of 1 to 10 this is probably like a 2 in difficulty for Dr. Levine.’
 He said, ‘You got one of the best around who happens to be working on your daughter today.’
 That was good to hear.”

 Ainger counts that as another one of the small miracles that made a difference for Ashlyn.

 Dr. Levine agrees.
 “We were in the OR within a half hour of being called.
 That is exceedingly quick.”
 He adds that the trauma team aims to get such patients into surgery within an hour.